Elvis FANtasy Fest

 2025 — Honoring the Roots, Looking Ahead

-As Indiana Elvis FANtasy Fest approaches its 34th year, the TCP Memorial Benefit FAN Club is officially launching—welcoming a new generation of fans into a legacy that began in 1978.
-Membership details, perks, and ways to join will be announced soon.
+As Indiana Elvis FANtasy Fest approaches its 34th year, the TCP Memorial Benefit FAN Club enters a new chapter, welcoming a new generation of members while continuing a tradition rooted in Elvis, charity, and community.

 Elvis' Final Concert Remembered